abessalov/Ocean_Filecoin_Challenge/REPORT.md

 - Correlation between Energy_used_to_store_data and Data_storage_capacity equals 1.
 It means that one is linearly depends on other.
 - Data_storage_capacity have correlations near to 1 with Cumulative_energy_use_estimate_bound and Cumulative_renewable_energy_purchases.

-### Pearson correlation matrix after elimiation of highly correlated features:
+### Pearson correlations after elimiation of highly correlated features:
 ![Screenshot](pictures/corr3.PNG)

 ### Correlations with the features in the task and Filecoin Close price: